ezEngine/docs/docs/physics/joints/physx-joints.md

 ## Joint Position

 The position and rotation of a joint object specifies the pivot point.
-For [revolute joints](physx-revolute-joint-component.md), [spherical joints](physx-spherical-joint-component.md) and [6DOF joints (TODO)](physx-6dof-joint-component.md) the position of the joint determines around which point the linked actors rotate.
+For [revolute joints](physx-revolute-joint-component.md), [spherical joints](physx-spherical-joint-component.md) and [6DOF joints](physx-6dof-joint-component.md) the position of the joint determines around which point the linked actors rotate.
 For [fixed joints](physx-fixed-joint-component.md) the position still affects how strong forces may become due to lever effects.

 For [distance joints](physx-distance-joint-component.md) the joint position determines from where the distance is computed.
 Only for [prismatic joints](physx-prismatic-joint-component.md) is the position of the joint less relevant, though for computational stability, it should still be somewhere in between the linked actors.